 I am a 67 years old Type 2 diabetic.
 Here is my recent experience with an episode of cold.

 On October 8th, my 25 – year old son came down with a cold and cough, and it got worse by the next day.
-He wanted me to take him to a walk-in Clinic the clinic, which I did.
+He wanted me to take him to a walk-in Clinic, which I did.
 The wait at the clinic was some two hours.
 While sitting in the clinic, I started to notice cold symptoms for myself – my nose started dripping continually.
 My son was given antibiotics and we returned home by 8 pm.

 My regimen starting at 8 pm as follows: